 Many invasive plants produce allelopathic compounds that disrupt plant-fungal symbioses of native species in the communities they invade, influencing nutrient and water provisioning to support photosynthesis.
 Previous studies have linked these disruptions to reductions in photosynthesis and stomatal conductance, but whether these effects are tied to reductions in photosynthetic capacity remain unclear, limiting inferences about the mechanisms driving physiological responses of native species.
 Furthermore, how these responses vary temporally across the growing season is unknown.

-To investigate the temporal dynamics native plant responses to allelopathic invasion, we measured gas exchange in two understory native species (Trillium spp. and Maianthemum racemosum) at two points during the growing season – . ed in a long-term field experiment where Alliaria petiolata, an allelopathic invader that disrupts AM fungal , has been or left at ambient levels since 2006.
+To investigate the temporal dynamics of native plant responses to allelopathic invasion, we measured gas exchange in two understory native species (Trillium spp. and Maianthemum racemosum) at two points during the growing season – before and after tree canopy closure.
+Plants were measured in a long-term field experiment where Alliaria petiolata, an allelopathic invader that disrupts AM fungal symbioses, has been removed or left at ambient levels since 2006.

-Both native species exhibited significantly reduced net photosynthesis rates under ambient A. petiolata levels compared to the weeded treatment.hotosynthetic responses to were .
+Both native species exhibited significantly reduced net photosynthesis rates under ambient A. petiolata levels compared to the weeded treatment.
+This response was due to a reduction in apparent photosynthetic capacity in Trillium spp. and a reduction in stomatal conductance that increased stomatal limitation in M. racemosum.
+Photosynthetic responses to A. petiolata in both species were only observed after tree canopy closure.

-Our findings indicate that A. petiolata reduces native plant net photosynthesis either by increasing nutrient stress, as indicated by the reduction in apparent photosynthetic capacityTrillium spp., or by increasing water stress, as indicated by the reduction in stomatal conductanceM. racemosum highlight the importance of that regulate plant physiological responses to allelopathic invaders.
+Our findings indicate that A. petiolata reduces native plant net photosynthesis either by increasing nutrient stress, as indicated by the reduction in apparent photosynthetic capacity (Trillium spp.), or by increasing water stress, as indicated by the reduction in stomatal conductance (M. racemosum), and that these responses only become apparent after the tree canopy closed.
+These results highlight the importance of seasonal changes that can regulate plant physiological responses to allelopathic invaders.

 Keywords

-Alliaria petiolata, AM fungi, photosynthesis, plant invasion, stomatal conductance, Vcmax, Jmax
+Alliaria petiolata, AM fungi, photosynthesis, plant invasion, symbiosis, stomatal conductance, Vcmax, Jmax

 Introduction